JohnEarnest/Decker/docs/decker.md

 When a widget is removed from its ConDef, the interface becomes inert: it will ignore all reads and writes of attributes.

 The `attributes` table provides information about the attributes of contraption instances based on this ConDef which should be editable by users.
-It contains a `name` column with (string) attribute names, and a `type` column indicating the editor that should be provided for that attribute:
+It contains a `name` column with (string) attribute names, a `label` column with (string) display names for attributes, and a `type` column indicating the editor that should be provided for that attribute:

 | Attribute Type | Description           | Editor                              |
 | :------------- | :-------------------- | :---------------------------------- |